oconnor663/jacko.io/posts/async_one.md

 - [Part Three: More!](async_three.html)

 Async/await, or async IO, is a new-ish language feature that lets us do more than one thing at a time.
-Rust has had async/await since 2019.
-It's especially popular with websites and network services that handle many connections at once,[^lots] because running lots of async "futures" or "tasks" is more efficient than running lots of threads.
+Rust has had async/await since 2019.[^new_ish] It's especially popular with websites and network services that handle many connections at once,[^lots] because running lots of async "futures" or "tasks" is more efficient than running lots of threads.
 This series of articles is about what futures and tasks are and how they work.

+[^new_ish]: For comparison C# added async/await in 2012, Python in 2015, JS in
+    2017, and C++ in 2020.

 [^lots]: "Many" here usually means ten thousand or more.
 This is sometimes
-    called the ["C10K problem"][c10k], short for "10k clients" or "10k
+    called the ["C10K problem"][c10k], short for 10k clients or connections.
-    connections".

 [c10k]: https://en.wikipedia.org/wiki/C10k_problem

-At a high level, using threads is asking your OS and your hardware to do things in parallel for you, but using async/await is reorganizing your own code to do things in parallel yourself.[^concurrency] That's where the efficiency comes from, but it also means that the details of async tend to "leak" into your code, and that makes it harder to learn.
+At a high level, using threads is asking your OS and your hardware to do things in parallel for you, but using async/await is reorganizing your own code to do things in parallel yourself.[^concurrency] That's where the efficiency comes from, but it also means the details of async tend to "leak" into your code, and that makes it harder to learn.
 This series will be a details-first introduction to async Rust, focused on translating async examples into ordinary Rust code that we can read and play with.

 [^concurrency]: The famously confusing technical term for this distinction is
     "parallelism" vs "concurrency".
 I'm not going to focus on it.

-The examples in this series will use lots of traits, generics, closures, and threads.
-I'll assume that you've written some Rust before and that you've read [The Rust Programming Language] or similar.[^ch_20] If not, this will be a bit of a firehose, and you might want to refer to [Rust By Example] when you see something new.[^books]
+Our examples will use lots of traits, generics, closures, and threads.
+I'll assume that you've written some Rust before and that you've read [The Rust Programming Language] or similar.[^ch_20] If not, this will be a bit of a firehose, and you might want to refer to [Rust By Example] whenever you see something new.[^books]

 [The Rust Programming Language]: https://doc.rust-lang.org/book/